kkrt-labs/kakarot/README.md

 <div align="center">

 **Kakarot** is an Ethereum Virtual Machine written in Cairo.
-It means it can be deployed on StarkNet, a layer 2 scaling solution for Ethereum, and run an EVM bytecode program.
+It means it can be deployed on StarkNet, a layer 2 scaling solution for Ethereum, and run any EVM bytecode program.
 Hence, Kakarot can be used to run Ethereum smart contracts on StarkNet.
 Kakarot is the super sayajin zkEVM!
 Why?
 Because:
 `It's over 9000!!!!!`.